Face on Moon South Pole

 The Face on Moon South Pole is a region on the Moon (81.9° south latitude and 39.27° east longitude) that was detected automatically in an image from the Lunar Reconnaissance Orbiter by a computer system using face recognition technologies, as a result of a project that was part of the International Space App Challenge 2013 Tokyo.
 It is composed of craters and shadows on the Moon's surface that, together, form an image resembling a face.

-The "Face on Mars" is a better known example of pareidolia.

 Face detection and recognition

 Human brains have the ability to perceive faces on the Moon due to the brain's structure.
 On the left hemisphere of the human brain, the fusiform gyrus (an area linked to recognition) detects the accuracy of how "facelike" an object is.
 The right fusiform gyrus then uses information from the left fusiform gyrus to conclude whether or not the image is a face.
 The gyrus's inherent ability to detect faces and patterns in organisms and nature has also led to a phenomenon called pareidolia, in which the brain detects and recognizes faces and patterns in collections of objects where there should be none.

 Pareidolia partially explains why humans are biased towards perceiving faces on inanimate objects such as the Moon.

 Humans identify faces where there are none due to a Gestalt Principle called the Law of Prägnanz.
 The Law of Prägnanz states that "people will perceive and interpret ambiguous or complex images as the simplest form(s) possible."
 This means that because the craters and hills of the Moon resemble the shape of eyes and a mouth, the human brain condenses those images into a human face because of familiarity, which is another Gestalt Principle.